kurtsson/jekyll-multiple-languages-plugin/README.md

-# Multiple Languages in Jekyll
+# Jekyll Multiple Languages Plugin

 Jekyll Multiple Languages is an internationalization plugin for [Jekyll](https://github.com/mojombo/jekyll).
 It compiles your Jekyll site for one or more languages with a similar approach as Rails does.
 The different sites will be stored in sub folders with the same name as the language it contains.
-Version 1.2.1 and later also supports Octopress.

-The plugin is developed as an utility at [Screen Interaction](http://www.screeninteraction.com)
+The plugin was developed as an utility at [Screen Interaction](http://www.screeninteraction.com)

-##Installation

 ### Gem [![Gem Version](https://badge.fury.io/rb/jekyll-multiple-languages-plugin.png)](http://badge.fury.io/rb/jekyll-multiple-languages-plugin)

+## Features
+* Works with Jekyll 2.5.3 and 3.1.3
+* Supports multiple languages with the same code base.
+* Supports all template languages that your Liquid pipeline supports.
+* Uses [Liquid tags](https://github.com/Shopify/liquid) in your HTML for including translated strings.
+* Compiles the site multiple times for all supported languages into separate subfolders.
+* Works with the --watch flag turned on and will rebuild all languages automatically.
+* Contains an example web site thanks to [@davrandom](https://github.com/davrandom/)
+* Supports translated keys in YAML format
+* Supports translated template files
+* Supports translated links

+## Installation

+### Using the gem

 This plugin is available as a Rubygem, https://rubygems.org/gems/jekyll-multiple-languages-plugin.